 When orthodontic problems are detected early in life, it can prevent more serious problems from developing later on.
-Even if orthodontic treatment is not necessary at such a young age, Dr. Hurt can continue to monitor the child’s growth and development so that any treatment necessary can start later on at a more ideal time.
+Even if orthodontic treatment is not necessary at such a young age, Dr. Dunn can continue to monitor the child’s growth and development so that any treatment necessary can start later on at a more ideal time.

 How Does Interceptive Treatment Benefit Your Child?